Quercetin has powerful antioxidant properties and may help protect against certain health conditions, including heart disease.

 2. Reducing inflammation

 Inflammation is the body’s natural response to stress and injuries and usually helps the body heal.
-However, chronic inflammation can be harmful to the body and may contribute to certain health conditions.
+However, chronic inflammation can harm the body and contribute to specific health conditions.
+Quercetin can help

 3. Reducing the risk of cancer